HJLQuQ/CMSE202-League/README.md

        dragons (type unknown), 'irstbaron, barons, towers,
        firstmidtower, firsttothreetowers, inhibitors, earnedgold,
        earned gpm, gspd, golddiffat10, golddiffat15, and xpdiffat15 remained in the dataset.
 The filtering was done by making the dataset into a correlation matrix and finding the features that correlated highest with the result of the match (win/loss).

+Decision Tree Classifier : Haizhou Wang
+First I chose to use decision trees for prediction for several reasons：
+1. decision trees have very easy to understand decision rules
+2. decision trees can handle non-linear features
+3. the interactions between variables are taken into account The prediction model based on the decision tree can reach 97.386% accuracy